-• My advice for you is to follow this course on a timely basis and work every week as the course progresses.
+- My advice for you is to follow this course on a timely basis and work every week as the course progresses.
 If you wait, do not follow the course and accumulate materials, do not come to our meetings to ask questions, and study just before the examinations, then it is highly probable that you will not show a strong performance.
-Hybrid teaching methods, I think, are very efficient for those students who want to learn.
-Therefore, please regard this as a fair warning urging you to come to our meetings, work in a timely manner, and follow the course.
+Please regard this as a fair warning urging you to come to our meetings, work in a timely manner, and follow the course. - The examinations of this course will be conducted adhering to the regulations called for by our university.
+Currently, all midterm and final examinations are to be conducted physically.
+However, this can change due to the pandemic.
+If so, we will be bound by the